In Rust, we begin functions using fn.

 Functions can take inputs and give back outputs.

-Here's how you can make a function called add
+Here's how you can make a function called add that takes two numbers and returns their sum:

 fn add(x: i32, y: i32) -> i32 {